 Failure detection algorithms shall not repeat the generation of the same exception telemetry if the same failure is detected at each successive failure detection cycle.

-A separate telemetry indication should be generated if the exception condition disappears.
+All actions of operational significance taken by the on-board autonomy shall be reported to ground as part of the housekeeping telemetry.

+1 Any on-board anomaly condition is reported by means of events reports and can also be included in cyclic telemetry.

+2 Actions of operational significance are those that induce changes in the on-board configuration and / or require ground intervention.

 Anomaly reports shall contain a unique identification of the anomaly, its time of occurrence, and a record of the input data to the anomaly detection function.

 The record of the input data can range from a snapshot to a historical record.